EPCCed/hpcss24/README.md

 The HPC Carpentry material was run by EPCC very recently for a course on the national ARCHER2 supercomputer.
-We will be using a different HPC system at EPCC, Cirrus, but all you have to do is replace occurences of "ARCHER2" with "Cirrus"!
+We will be using a different HPC system at EPCC, Cirrus, but all you have to do is replace occurrences of "ARCHER2" with "Cirrus"!

 ### Monday PM